Information and resources for community organizations.

 • People who experience psychiatric conditions, particularly schizophrenia.

-• People who use substances and certain medications (including some psychiatric medication).
+• People who use certain medications (including some psychiatric medication).

 • Older people.